Kastobi/ci_ms2_aggregator/README.md

 ##### index.html

-The index.html was validated by [HTML validator](https://validator.w3.org/) and passed without errors.
+The index.html was validated by [HTML validator](https://validator.w3.org/) and passed without issues.

 ##### specrunner.html

 The specrunner.html was validated by [HTML validator](https://validator.w3.org/) and returned a warning.
 The criticised "type="application/javascript"" was removed and afterwards it passed without errors.

+##### 404.html

+The 404.html was validated by [HTML validator](https://validator.w3.org/) and passed without issues.

 #### CSS Validator
-The styles.css was validated by [jigsaw validator](https://jigsaw.w3.org/css-validator/) and passed without errors.
+The styles.css was validated by [jigsaw validator](https://jigsaw.w3.org/css-validator/) and passed without issues.

 #### JS Validator